-- Kazmi, Azhar, Business Policy and Strategic Management, Tata McGraw Hill Publishing Company Ltd., New Delhi - 2.
+- 1. Kazmi, Azhar, Business Policy and Strategic Management, Tata McGraw Hill Publishing Company Ltd., New Delhi - 2.
 David, Fred R. Strategic Management Concept and Cases, Pearson Education, Delhi - 3.
 Hitt, M.A., Ireland R.D. and Hos Kisson R.D., Strategic Management Competitiveness and Globalisation; Thomson Asia Pvt.
 Ltd. - 4.
 Pearce II J A and Robinson Jr., R.B., Strategic Management Strategy Formulation and Implementation, AITBS Publishers and Distributors, Delhi

-- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
-Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - 2.
-Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - 3.
-All questions will carry equal marks.
+- 1. One case study be discussed per unit in the class. - 2.
+Instruction for External Examiner: The question paper will have two sections.
+Section 'A' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions (one question from each unit).
+Section 'B' will contain one CASE STUDY which will be compulsory.
+All the five questions will carry equal marks.

-External Marks: 80 Internal Marks: 20 Time: 3hrs.
+External Marks: 70 Internal Marks: 30 Time: 3hrs.

-MANAGEMENT INFORMATION SYSTEM PAPER CODE: MBA 302
+MANAGEMENT INFORMATION SYSTEM PAPER CODE: 2302/50902